yunophilic/Gamma-Music-Manager/Docs/readme.md

-This Folder is for archiving Docuementation and other resources we have.
+This Folder is for archiving documentation and other resources we have.

 List of Features is our backlog for this project.